Neural networks trained with SGD learn distributions of increasing complexity: A toy model

 where $\EE$ indicates an average over the data distribution and we fix the learning rate $\eta>0$.
 Upon expansion of the activation function around $\lambda=0$ as $\sigma(\lambda) = \sum_{k=0}^\infty \beta_k \lambda^k$, this becomes

 where $\tau = 1 / \eta$, while $\tilde \beta_k$ and $\gamma_k$ are constants related to the Taylor expansion of $\sigma(\lambda)$ (see \cref{app:perceptron-details}).
 The gradient flow updates of the weight have thus two contributions: the first, proportional to $\gamma$, depends only on the inputs, while the second, proportional to $\tilde \beta$, depends on the product of inputs and their label.
-They are thus unsupervised and supervised terms, respectively, and their interplay is crucial during learning.
+The interplay of this unsupervised and supervised terms is crucial during learning.